 What Exactly Is Human Trafficking?

-It is estimated that more than 20 million men, women, and children throughout the world are victims of various forms of human trafficking.
+It is estimated that more than 40 million men, women, and children throughout the world are victims of various forms of human trafficking, including nearly 25 million in forced labor—of which a startling 1 in 4 victims are children.
 Such trafficking can include:

 Sex trafficking, in which a commercial sex act is induced by force, fraud, or coercion;

 Recruitment, harboring, transportation, provision, or obtaining of a person for labor or services through the use of force, fraud, or coercion; and

 Threats of or actual violence or punishment for the purpose of involuntary servitude, peonage, debt bondage, or slavery.

 Trafficking is a lucrative industry, representing an estimated $150 billion per year in international trade as of 2020.
 People are most often at risk of being trafficked for unskilled work.
 Forms of forced labor can include domestic servitude, agricultural labor, sweatshop factory labor, janitorial or food services and other service industry labor, and begging.